gurkenlabs/litiengine/CONTRIBUTING.md

   * Commits should be logical and atomic units.
 Commit often!
   * We expect any new methods that you write to be fully documented
   * Make sure to also include unit tests for new features
-  * Clean up your code following our style and formatting guide (Which we don't have ready yet.
-Heh.)
+  * Clean up your code following our style guide below.
 * File a Pull Request
   * We try to review pull requests as often as possible, but don't be mad if it takes us some days before reviewing yours.
   * As soon as your changes were reviewed and approved, we will merge them into the master branch.